 If you’re looking to blow through a ton of money in a short period of time, well, first let us tell you about a great multi-level investment opportunity.
 Next, let us tell you about Austin’s recent boom in high-end omakase meals.
-Ordering an omakase (chef’s choice) menu at places in Austin has long been an option at many sushi restaurants, but recently there’s been a massive influx of highly-exclusive and semi-secret spots offering omakase-only menus.
-Reservations at many of these spots are difficult to get, and tend to get scooped up faster than tickets to a BTS concert.
+Austin has a lot of great sushi restaurants, and ordering an omakase (chef’s choice) menu has long been an option at many of them.
+But recently there’s been a massive influx of highly-exclusive and semi-secret spots offering omakase-only menus.
+Reservations at many of these spots are difficult to get, and tend to get scooped up faster than tickets to a Taylor Swift concert.
 Expect to spend anywhere from $100-$300 per person at each of these spots on the base menu.
 Most offer additional bites at the end (generally ranging from about $20-80 if you try them all) plus whatever drink pairing or bottle of sake you decide to go with.
 It can add up quickly.
-That’s why we decided to eat them all.
-These are all the omakase-only spots in Austin, ranked.
+Here are all the omakase-only spots in Austin, ranked.

 Cost: $99 per person, with optional add-ons.
 Sake pairing available.

 Otoko is often considered one of the swankiest restaurants in Austin, with a price tag that shows they’re clearly aware.
-It’s a place to dress up a little and feel like a rock star, as you watch the chef’s preparing your meal in a room that’s basically a tunnel of lights to a soundtrack of Bowie, Sun Ra, and Fugazi, with a chef that looks like he could have just hopped off any of their stages.
+It’s a place to dress up a little and feel like a rock star, as you watch the chefs prepare your meal in a room that’s basically a tunnel of light to a soundtrack of Bowie, Sun Ra, and Fugazi, with a chef that looks like he could have just hopped off any of their stages.
 There are three menus here that change based on what day you show up (and pre-book).
-Most days it’s a kaiseki menu—a mix of seasonal veggies and nigiri—but there’s also a weekly mostly-sushi night and a once-a-month smaller (and cheaper) menu.
+Most days it’s a kaiseki menu—a mix of seasonal veggies and nigiri—but there’s also a weekly mostly-sushi night, and a shorter, slightly cheaper menu on Tuesdays and the first Thursday of the month.
 This is a place we would reserve for special occasions—anniversaries, promotions, and birthdays—but a meal here will turn even the blandest of weekdays into a special occasion of its own.